 Waiting on the world to change

 The New Year is close upon us and many security firms and media outlets are busy publishing 2017 predictions or “the year in review.”
-Rather than following suit, I’d like to propose a New Year’s resolution to all security practitioners (and office workers, in general, really):
+Rather than following suit, we'd like to propose a New Year’s resolution to all security practitioners (and office workers, in general, really):

 May we work to improve our communication skills and thus become better corporate citizens and more effective security practitioners.